 (e.g., economics, political science, psychology, ethnic studies) and draw examples from different countries and states to: 1) explore the ways social issues are influenced by a society’s economic and political structures, and; 2) examine how economic, political, and other social choices can affect the sustainability of societies.
 Examples of issues that may be covered include: Overuse and depletion of resources; Social injustices including income and other forms of inequality, as well as corrupt government; The internet, social networks and the spread of sharply contrasting views and “false” news stories; Mass migration as both a result and cause of sustainability problems.

-Cities: Focal Point for Sustainability Problems and Solutions (Social Ecology 30E-F)
+Cities: Focal Point for Sustainability Problems and Solutions (Urban Planning & Public Policy 30E-F)

 Taken winter-spring quarters of junior year

 Much as cities, and urbanization generally, can function as both a focal point for environmental, health, and social problems and as part of the solution to these problems, in this two‐quarter course, cities will provide a focus to explore how the issues raised in earlier quarters in this sequence can be understood in a local context.
 Using cities in Southern California as a text, the course will look at the various dimensions of urban design and how design choices contribute to the sustainability of cities and the quality of life of citizens.
 Specifically, the course will explore the role of urban economies, urban energy and transportation choices, and how urbanization can affect waste and pollution.
 A theme running through these discussions will be how choices of material – what we use to build buildings or pave roads, but also what we use to maintain the environment or power our devices – can impact health and sustainability.
 In the second quarter, students will work in small teams to explore a sustainability issue they have chosen and prepare a report that lays out the issue and the pros/cons of alternative ways to deal with it in an urban context.

 - Complete an Undergraduate Research Experience and an approved Honors Thesis